 Bridge of Hope is uniquely involved in the field of Transitional Justice, which is an area of research and practice applied to societies emerging from conflict.
 Together with our partner at the Transitional Justice Institute (TJI) at Ulster University (UU), we have developed a grassroots programme that speaks to people whose lives have been changed by conflict.
 The work centres on the Transitional Justice Grassroots Toolkit which invites experiences of conflict and transition to be placed within a local and global context.
 The Toolkit considers how transition works in practice and asks what remains to be done.
 Former Human Rights Commissioner and TJI Professor Monica McWilliams believes this work is unique, and unlike anything else in the world.
 It has recently been translated into Arabic and Spanish for use right across the globe.

-The Transitional Justice Toolkit Grassroots Programme has been delivered to over 250 people to date.
+The Transitional Justice Toolkit Grassroots Programme has been delivered to nearly 600 people to date.
 This includes communities from Mount Vernon, New Lodge, Tigers Bay, Falls Women’s Centre, Shankill Women’s Centre, West Belfast women’s groups, UU Community Development degree students and international summer schools connected to TJI.
 A ‘Training for Trainers’ programme, accredited by UU and worth 40 undergraduate credits had its first intake of 12 trainees in September 2015 and completed in January 2016 with a theory to practice residential.
 The highly innovative community-academic training programme involved trainees learning how to effectively deliver the Transitional Justice Grassroots Toolkit to individuals and communities moving out of conflict.

 Director of TJI and Professor of Human Rights and Constitutional Law Rory O’Connell said: